-While sometimes elders are overlooked and discounted, I have seen invariably that they have a vital role within family and culture.
-Their many years of life experience, along with an air of acceptance and availability can offer younger people a sweet, rich presence that is seldom found elsewhere.
-There is a unique humor that can come with old age.
+Although elders are sometimes overlooked and discounted, in my experience they invariably play a vital role within family and culture.
+Their many years of life experience along with an air of acceptance and availability, can offer younger people a sweet, rich presence that is seldom found elsewhere.
+And there is a unique humor that can come with old age.

-Age makes life very precious.
 The later years of life can be a fertile stage of transformation and refinement – a time that is ripe for opportunities of insight, relaxation, new perspectives, deeper self knowledge and genuine maturity.
-With the gradual failing of physical strength, another strength can be allowed to come through, that of who one is.
-This can be a precious experience – there is less putting on a performance in order to connect with others and valuing simply being present.
-The inner world takes higher priority and often kindness and compassion deepens.
+With the gradual failing of physical strength, another strength can come through: who one is.
+By that I mean less putting on a performance in order to connect with others and more valuing the simple act of being present.

 I was close to my own parents when they moved through the phases of later life.
-Through that experience, I found that I have a lot of empathy and appreciation for elders and for their children and care givers.
-It was probably this process that most strongly inspired me to pursue professional eldercare.
+Through that experience, I found that I have a lot of empathy and appreciation for elders and for their children and care givers which inspired me to pursue professional eldercare.

-I first began training and practicing in Mindfulness/Awareness in the form of meditation in 1977.
-Since graduating from Naropa Institute in 1990, where the roots of my study were based in the same contemplative practices, this orientation has informed the way I work with people and their families.
+I first began training and formally practicing in mindfulness in the form of meditation in 1977.
+Since graduating in 1990 from Boulder’s Naropa Institute, where the roots of my study were based in the same contemplative practices, this orientation has informed the way I work with people and their families.

 Contemplation begins at the very start of the invitation to work together.
-The process of inquiring about what is happening with the client requires some thoughtful consideration.
-Details can be overlooked if one’s mind is too distracted and speedy in the moment.
-Entering with an open curious mind is the ground for gathering information and accessing feelings.
+The process of inquiring about the client’s current state requires very thoughtful consideration.
+Details can be overlooked if one’s mind is too distracted of focused on short term fixes.
+Entering a professional relationship with an open, curious mind is essential to providing effective guidance.

-From here, the process unfolds on several levels.
-A keen awareness of one’s own feelings is an essential part of understanding another’s emotional state.
-In order to learn as much as I can about the practicalities and logic of a situation, I need to hear as much as possible about its themes and facts.
-As the relationship continues to develop, rather than proceeding as though everything has been revealed, I continually maintain a friendly, alert attention to the changes that come with time.
-The benefits of this process can’t be overstated – joining together in this engaging way provides strength, empowerment and relief.
+As the relationship continues to develop, rather than proceeding as though everything has been revealed, I continually pay friendly close attention to the changes that come with time.
+The benefits of this process can’t be overstated; joining together in this engaging way provides strength, empowerment and relief.